fatehMohamed14/ngx-translate-lib/projects/ngx-translate-in/README.md

 # NgxTranslateIn

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.
-This library will allow you to have multiple translation in the same time using a pipe `translateIn`, you can translate a part of your html content in English while the current language is French
+This lib will allow you to translate in other languages than the current one using a pipe `translateIn`, you can translate a part of your html content in English while the current and default language is French.

 ## Install

-Run `npm i mat-phone-code-validator --save`
+Run `npm i ngx-translate-in --save`

 ## Usage